-Huawei Technologies confirms it has built its own operating system just in case US tensions disrupt use of Google’s Android
+Huawei confirms it has built its own operating system just in case US tensions disrupt use of Google’s Android

 - A previous US ban on Chinese telecoms equipment maker ZTE from using American products and services served as a reality check for China’s technology ambitions